-AS OF 2021, THE CITY OF SUGAR HILL WILL BE HANDLING ALL CITY PROPERTY TAX AND STORMWATER FEE BILLING AND COLLECTION.
+AS OF 2021, THE CITY OF SUGAR HILL HANDLES ALL CITY PROPERTY TAX AND STORMWATER FEE BILLING AND COLLECTION.

 - The tax notice will be mailed to the owner of record for the property as of January 1st of the tax year billed.
 If a property sale or purchase occurred after January 1st, the property taxes may have been prorated during the real estate closing.
 For questions regarding tax liability in a sale/purchase year, contact your closing attorney.